hsl43/RxFireDroid/README.md

 This class is an extension of `android.support.v7.app.AppCompatActivity` and is equipped to handle auth via the identity providers detailed further below.

-Classes extending this class inherit an instance `FirebaseAuth` available for use after `onCreate()`.
+Classes extending this class inherit an instance `FirebaseAuth` ready for use after `onCreate()`.
 This instance can be used to directly invoke sign-in methods that do not require specialized callback handling, such as `rxSignInAnonymously()` and `rxSignInWithEmailAndPassword()`.